chhsiao1981/MongoDB-As-a-Service-SSPL/README.en.md

 6. It is with the hope that with the fine-tuned version of the Section 13 of SSPL, the next version of SSPL can be accepted by OSI.
 7. SSPL can benefit both the for-profit entities that seek for profit and the sustainable non-profit entities that seek for other purposes.

+## Getting Started

+After `git clone` this repository, we can achieve minimum viable product with:

+1. `cp docker/docker_compose.env.tmpl docker/docker_compose.env` and update variable settings accordingly.
+2. `docker compose --env-file docker/docker_compose.env -f docker/docker-compose.yaml up -d`

+**[WARNING]** There is no security consideration at all in this deployment.
+Use it at your own risk.

 ## Goal of This Project

 The goal of this project is to construct a self-sustainable MongoDB-As-a-Service with SSPL compliant, with affordable budget and as least manual operation as possible.